 Recently, I gave you a list of hikes you can take with your Cub Scouts.
 The list was too long for one article, so here's more.

-- Stop, Look and Listen Hike – Hike for 10 minutes then stop.
-For 1 minute, the boys should write down everything they see.
+Stop, Look and Listen Hike – Hike for 10 minutes then stop.
+For 1 minute, the Scouts should write down everything they see.
 Hike for 10 more minutes and stop again.
-This time, the boys should write down everything they hear.
+This time, the Scouts should write down everything they hear.
 During the third stop, they write down everything they smell.

-- Cookout Hike – This is just like it sounds.
+Cookout Hike – This is just like it sounds.
 Hike to a location, and have a cookout.

-Every few minutes, stop along the trail and have the boys look for the man-made things they see.
+Every few minutes, stop along the trail and have the Scouts look for the man-made things they see.
 They shouldn't disturb the items–just write them down.